Hes-Siemelink/instacli/instacli-spec/core-concepts/Running Instacli files.md

 ```cli output
 ```

-We will only see the output when passing the `--print-output` parameter, or its shortcut `-o`:
+We will only see the output when passing the `--output` parameter, or its shortcut `-o`:

 ```commandline cli directory:samples
 cli -o basic create-greeting --name Bob